 Hire Smart, Hire the Best

 Wolf demonstrates the value of hiring smart with the story of how he pursued Brett Favre.
-Why is it so critical to find and hire the best quarterback?
+Why is it so critical to recruit and hire the best quarterback?
 First of all, the quarterback has to be able to lead your team and perform consistently.
 He must also create, choose, and execute the right play at the right times.
-The better your quarterback is, the better your chances are that your team will win.
+The better your quarterback is, the better your chances that your team will win.
 In any organization, you must also hire the best leaders.
 You must find the right people to execute all the right decisions at the right time.

 Hire Those with Great Potential

-Wolf compares obtaining a great quarterback to hiring a supervisor, manager, or other leadership in your organization.
+Wolf compares signing a great quarterback to hiring a supervisor, manager, or other leader in your organization.
 Whether we are speaking of a leader or a quarterback, if this individual has great potential, he/she will grow and mature into the position.
 As the person improves, he/she will naturally improve others.
-Whether it’s a quarterback or supervisor, a great leader will bring out the best in the team and propel you into a much stronger position.
+Whether it’s a quarterback or supervisor, a great leader will bring out the best in the team and launch you into a much stronger position.

 Hire Inspirational leaders